 However, a strong password won’t stop a cybercriminal from gaining access to an account via credential stuffing because the password is already known.
 Even CAPTCHA's or brute force protection’s ability to protect users is limited since users often change their passwords in predictable patterns and cybercriminals have a breached password to iterate from.

 Most people know password reuse is unsafe but choose to use the same password on multiple sites anyway because they have roughly 100 passwords to remember.
 Password managers are an option, but adoption rates are low.
 So to prevent credential stuffing attacks, it’s up to organizations to take measures — such as removing passwords altogether — to ensure cybercriminals can’t use stolen credentials to access their users’ accounts.
-Below are several methods for doing so.
+Based on OWASP's Credential Stuffing Prevention Cheat Sheet, below are several methods for doing so.

 Multi-Factor Authentication (MFA)